fpereiro/proof/notes.md

 əə; D A D D C R D A A ; D A A D D R D A A A ; D A A A D D C C R D A A A A ; D A A A A D D R D A ፥
 ```

+Note: if both m-configurations and symbols started at 0, `D` could represent either a m-configuration or a symbol (the blank).
+By starting with m-configurations at 1 (`DA`), the encoding is unambiguous.

+Start by printing `D A D`, which is the first m-configuration (`DA`) marking the first square, which is a blank (`D`).

+Does each line of a m-configuration represent an instruction?
+I think so.

 What should the machine do?
 - Find the last complete configuration
-- See what configuration it is in and what character it is scanning
+- See what's the next m-configuration and what character it is scanning
 - Find the configuration it is in in the instructions and inside there, the branch for that character, then jump to that instruction

 - b: Print `: D A`, since we start with the first configuration.